My Tokyo Guide

 Despite only being a short walk away from bustling Shinjuku, the leafy walkways and seasonal flowers make this a tranquil spot for a morning or afternoon stroll.
 After paying the small entrance fee, you will soon find that the noise of the city drops away and is replaced by bird song.

-Shinjuku Gyoen combines three distinct types of gardens—Japanese traditional, French formal and English landscape—with sprawling lawns and quiet groves.
+Shinjuku Gyoen combines three distinct types of gardens—Japanese traditional, formal and landscape—with sprawling lawns and quiet groves.
 In the spring you can admire over 1,000 cherry trees that tinge the park pink with their delicate blooms.
 During the fall, you can view some of central Tokyo's best autumn colors, although the variety of plants in the gardens and greenhouse make Shinjuku Gyoen National Garden worth a visit at any time of the year.

 General admission: 500 yen